Illinois

 After completing the application, either mail it or hand-deliver it to your election authority.
 If you return the application in person or complete the application in the election authority's office, you may immediately vote with your absentee ballot in the election authority's office.
 If you mail the application and it is properly completed, the election authority will mail your absentee ballot to you.

-After receiving your ballot, VOTE THE BALLOT IN SECRET.
-Insert the ballot into the envelope provided, seal it, complete and sign the certification on the back and PERSONALLY return it or mail it.
-The absentee voter may authorize, in writing, that a spouse, parent, child, brother, sister, or licensed motor carrier, should deliver the completed absentee ballot to the election authority in sufficient time to be delivered to the polling place on Election Day.
-Voted ballots must be postmarked by Election Day and received within two weeks in order to be counted.
+You have the option to authorize, in writing, that a spouse, parent, child, brother, sister, or licensed motor carrier, should deliver the completed absentee ballot to the election authority in sufficient time to be delivered to the polling place on Election Day.

-Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot from the Overseas Vote Foundation.
+Overseas citizens and U.S. military personnel can find information on how to register to vote and request an absentee ballot at the Overseas Vote Foundation.

 Request your Ballot